guozijn/guozijn.github.io/Study/_posts/2025-10-06-nand2tetris-notes.md

 | m(a,b) inside a method | ClassName.m | push pointer 0 then a,b |

 ### Label policy
-Use per subroutine counters, labels must be unique per function, for example IF_TRUE$n, WHILE_END$n.
+Use per subroutine counters, labels must be unique per function, for example IF_TRUE, WHILE_END.